 Our lab focuses on bridging the gap between genotypes and phenotypes.
 At a broader scale, we are keen to integrate various large-scale biological datasets such as phenomics, genomics, transcriptomics, methylomics data and functional annotations to boost the power of Genome-wide Association Study and Genomic Selection.

-Our lab’s major interests include:
+Our lab’s major interests (see research page for more details) include:

 - Using quantitative and population genetics approaches to understand the genetic architecture of agronomically important traits, and how deleterious alleles shape the patterns of plant adaptation.

 - Exploring the genetic basis of heterosis and predicting hybrid performance by incorporating biological annotation information.